jeffmacdonald/ec_parse/README.md

 Run it like this

-`python3 ./FixedWidthToDelimiter.py -d ',' -i min/dn1124112.txt -c Config.txt -o out.csv`
+`python3 ./FixedWidthToDelimiter.py -d ',' -c Config.txt`